-Required Academic Qualifications and Skills: Candidates should hold a Ph.D. in a related field and have a record of publications in criminology-related journals.
-Interdisciplinary expertise across psychology, sociology and law/legal studies will be strongly preferred.
+Required Academic Qualifications and Skills: Candidates should hold a MA in criminology or in a related field; candidates holding a PhD will be strongly preferred.

-Teaching Competence: Candidates are required to have experience teaching at the university level in a related area.
-Candidates who provide evidence of success in teaching contemporary issues at the second or third-year level will be strongly preferred.
+Teaching Competence: Candidates are required to have experience teaching quantitative methods.
+Candidates who provide evidence of success in teaching quantitative research methods at the second- or third-year level will be strongly preferred.

+If public health restrictions allow, the planned mode of delivery for this course will be in-person face-to-face lectures.
 The University may require that all or part of this course be delivered remotely, including online.